slackhq/auto-value-kotlin/README.md

 AutoValue Kotlin
 ================

-auto-value-kotlin (AVK) is an [AutoValue](https://github.com/google/auto) extension that generates binary-and-source-compatible, equivalent Kotlin `data` classes.
-This is intended to help migrations by doing 95% of the work and just letting the developer come through and clean up the generated file as-needed.
+auto-value-kotlin (AVK) is an [AutoValue](https://github.com/google/auto) extension + processor that generates binary-and-source-compatible, equivalent Kotlin `data` classes.

 The intended use of this project is to ease migration from AutoValue classes to Kotlin data classes and should be used ad-hoc rather than continuously.
 The idea is that it does 95% of the work for you